 8. Bergamo's Sweeping Vistas

-Situated on a hill, the sweeping views over the surrounding countryside make Bergamo's Città Alta a must see destination.
+Situated on a hill, the sweeping views over the surrounding countryside make Bergamo's Città Alta a must see destination on a weekend break.

 10. Be Serenaded on the Cobbled Streets of Bergamo